Walmart.org's Response to COVID-19

 Fight Hunger.
 Spark Change.

 Our philanthropic contributions related to healthcare in the U.S. have focused on organizations on the front lines of the COVID-19 response; for example, we’ve donated to the Hispanic Federation and the Boys and Girls Club of America Native Services, who are providing aid for frontline workers and vulnerable populations in communities around the country.
-We’ve also donated personal protective equipment to healthcare providers.
+We’ve also donated personal protective equipment to healthcare providers and supported organizations that increase education and awareness of the COVID-19 vaccine to diverse communities around the United States.
 Read below for more details and information about our grant recipients.

 - AltaMed Health Services Corp. – funds to purchase equipment, protective gear for staff and supplies to be able to provide hygiene kits, food security baskets, protective gear to those with the greatest need.